toddbellamy/hello-world/README.md

 # hello-worlk
-This is a basic hello world test repository
+This is a basic hello world test repository, that I've created to play with git.